 international organizations, associations and non-governmental organization can also be required to obtain EORI numbers.

-Exceptions from obtaining an EORI number in the Netherlands are available for those who have relocated here from another EU country in which the economic operator has already been registered in the system.
+Exceptions from obtaining an EORI number in the Netherlands in 2021 are available for those who have relocated here from another EU country in which the economic operator has already been registered in the system.
 This happens because the EORI number can be obtained once, while its validity extends in all EU countries.

 If you are not sure about the requirements for registering for EORI, our Dutch accountants can put you up to date with all specific requirements applying in your situation.